 He held back from bowing as the man looked at him again, remembering how he had reacted the last time.
-Still he brought his hands before him to salute properly, bending the neck no farther than the shoulders.
+Still, he brought his hands before himself to salute properly, bending the neck no farther than the shoulders.

 Bowing this way had always felt odd to him, much odder than bending the back as Jingyi had been taught by Lan Qiren.
 Here and then, with Mo Xuanyu’s cold eyes on him and the smell of death wafting through the twilight air, it felt more than odd.
 It felt wrong.

-He could not finish his thought.
+He could not finish this thought.
 The words hurt enough within the confines of his throat and mind; it seemed unspeakable, unthinkable.

 “He’s mature now,” Mo Xuanyu said all of a sudden.